ek-osnb/e25-tek2/06-dns/slides.md

 - **DNSSEC (DNS Security Extensions)**: A suite of extensions that add a layer of security to DNS by enabling DNS responses to be verified for authenticity.
 - **Privacy Concerns**: DNS queries can reveal browsing habits; using encrypted DNS (like DNS over HTTPS or DNS over TLS) can help mitigate this.
 - **DDoS Attacks**: DNS servers can be targeted in Distributed Denial of Service attacks, overwhelming them with traffic and making them unavailable.

 ---

-# DEMO: Registering a domain and setting up DNS records
-- Register a domain through a registrar (simply.com, one.com, etc.).
-- Use the registrar's DNS management tools to add records:
-    - Add an A record to point `yourdomain.com` to your server's IP address.
-    - Add a CNAME record for `www.yourdomain.com` to point to `yourdomain.com`.
-- We need a web server to respond to HTTP requests.

----

-## Exercise: Setting up DNS records
-1. Register a domain name through a registrar (e.g., simply.com, one.com).
-2. Use the registrar's DNS management tools to add the following records:
-    - An A record to point `yourdomain.com` to a public IP address (you can use a placeholder IP if you don't have one).
-    - A CNAME record for `www.yourdomain.com` to point to `yourdomain.com`.
-3. Use `dig` or `nslookup` to verify that the records have been added correctly.

----

-# DNS propagation time

-- DNS changes can take time to propagate throughout the internet due to caching at various levels (local DNS resolver, ISP, etc.).
-- The time it takes for DNS changes to propagate can vary based on the TTL (Time To Live) settings of the DNS records.
-- Lower TTL values can lead to faster propagation but may increase the load on DNS servers.
-- It's common to wait anywhere from a few minutes to 48 hours for DNS changes to fully propagate.

-**See a visualization of DNS propagation at https://dnschecker.org/**

----

-# Adding TLS to a nginx server

-When hosting a website, it's important to secure the connection using SSL/TLS.
-This ensures that data transmitted between the user's browser and the web server is **encrypted**.
-- Encryption protects the data from being intercepted by malicious actors.

-- TLS also provides **authentication**, ensuring that users are connecting to the legitimate website and not an imposter.

----

-# Practical Example: Using Let's Encrypt with Nginx

-1. On the VM hosting your Nginx server, install Certbot:
-    ```bash
-    sudo apt-get update
-    sudo apt-get install certbot python3-certbot-nginx
-    ```
-2. Obtain an TLS certificate for your domain:
-    ```bash
-    sudo certbot --nginx -d yourdomain.com -d www.yourdomain.com
-    ```
-3. Follow the prompts to complete the certificate installation.
-4. Certbot will automatically configure Nginx to use the new TLS certificate.

-**Replace `yourdomain.com` with your actual domain name.**

----

-# Exercise: Setting up TLS with Let's Encrypt

----

-## Using Digital Oceans DNS management
-**Why change DNS providers?**
-- Centralized management for multiple domains.
-- Easy to update records.
-- Reliable DNS hosting.
-- Digital Ocean exposes a simple UI and **REST API** for managing DNS records.
-- It's free to use if you have a Digital Ocean account.

----